 - 2.7 An essential first step in carrying out an evaluation of the positive and negative economic effects of the Plan Change is to define the appropriate viewpoint that is to be adopted.
 This helps to define which economic effects are relevant to the analysis.
-Typically a district (or city) and wider regional viewpoint is adopted and sometimes even a nationwide viewpoint might be considered appropriate. - 2.8 The two blocks of land RWRL control and to be covered by the proposed Plan Change are located within the Selwyn District, but residential sections resulting from the proposed rezoning and development will also form part of the Greater Christchurch housing market.
-Therefore, in this report the economic effects are considered in relation to the residents and businesses within the Selwyn District economy and alsoin relation to the broader Greater Christchurch economy.
+Typically a district (or city) and wider regional viewpoint is adopted and sometimes even a nationwide viewpoint might be considered appropriate. - 2.8 The Brookside Road block of land BRRL control and to be covered by the proposed Plan Change, is located within the Selwyn District, but residential sections resulting from the proposed rezoning and development will also form part of the Greater Christchurch housing market.
+Therefore, in this report the economic effects are considered in relation to the residents and businesses within the Selwyn District economy and also in relation to the broader Greater Christchurch economy. - 2.9 There will also be private or financial benefits associated with the proposed rezoning.
+Generally, these benefits are not relevant under the RMA and the main focus of this report is therefore on the wider economic effects on parties other than BRRL.
+Economists refer to such effects as "externalities"3.